KirtiPaliwal24/Langchain_Falcon_Project/README.md

 - It is small but powerful in itself.

 # Bias, Risks, and Limitations
+- It is a small model and may generate outputs which are not refined or out of context.

-Falcon-7B is trained on English and French data only, and will not generalize appropriately to other languages.
+- Falcon-7B is trained on English and French data only, and will not generalize appropriately to other languages.
 Furthermore, as it is trained on a large-scale corpora representative of the web, it will carry the stereotypes and biases commonly encountered online.

 # How to run locally?